cdahmedeh/3DEnforcer/README.md

 Code is stripped-down from the https://github.com/spazzarama/Direct3DHook project.

 Use SharpDevelop 5 and import the .sln file.
-Require .NET Framework 4 and Microsoft Windows SDK.
+Requires .NET Framework 4 and Microsoft Windows SDK.